 “Acceptance Criteria” means the acceptance testing criteria that is used to determine if the Services or Work or any part thereof conform to and perform in accordance with the requirements of the applicable Order Form or Statement of Work.

 “Account” means each unique messaging or data account (automated or otherwise), including but not limited to mailbox, shared mailbox, resource mailbox, social media profile or company page, mobile device phone number, messaging screen name attributed to or accessible by a User in connection with the Services.
 For billing purposes, Account may be referred to as user, with the same meaning.

 “Administrative Account” means the Account that upon authorization via completion of the Appointment of Administrator form, provides the Administrative User with the principal discretion and ability to assign roles, add, suspend, delete, manage and control all Accounts and Services of Customer through an online Management Portal, including, authorized access to the Archived Data of Customer.

-“Administrative User” means the User appointed by Customer via the Appointment of Administrator form that is provided with authority over, access to and use of the Administrative Account and is responsible for instructing Global Relay by Customer Instruction and otherwise.
+“Administrative User” means a User appointed by Customer via the Appointment of Administrator form that is provided with authority over, access to and use of the Administrative Account and is responsible for instructing Global Relay by Customer Instruction and otherwise.
 Also referred to as the “Administrator”.

 “Affiliate” means any entity that owns or controls, is owned or controlled by or is under common control or ownership with either Global Relay or Customer (as applicable), where control is defined as the possession, direct or indirect, of the power to direct or cause the direction of the management and policies of an entity, whether through ownership or voting securities, by contract or otherwise.